Report on how cities are using lighting to transition to cleaner energy

-A research report exploring how cities across the world are using lighting to advance their climate and energy goals has been published by the LUCI Association.
+A research report has explored how cities across the world are using lighting to advance their climate and energy goals.

 The report, ‘A City Assessment on Lighting Development in Climate Action Plans’, has surveyed how 41 cities across five continents are using lighting, benchmarking their progress, identifying barriers, and pinpointing strategic opportunities to accelerate efficient and connected LED adoption.

-The report has been developed in conjunction with Urban Transitions Mission and the Global Covenant of Mayors for Climate & Energy, along with support from associated LUCI member Signify.
+The report has been developed in conjunction with Urban Transitions Mission and the Global Covenant of Mayors for Climate & Energy, along with support from Signify.

 Lighting, the report has emphasised, is a strategic enabler of urban transformation, offering “a powerful, tangible” entry point to accelerate climate and energy transitions.